How To Learn a Language by Watching TV and Movies

 - Repeat with other segments.

-To speed up the process, you can use a program like FluentU to automatically do many of the steps for you.
-FluentU curates short clips from movies and TV shows, trailers, cartoons and other authentic content, with support for language learners.
+To speed up the process, you can use a program like FluentU to automatically do many of the steps for you and watch the videos in segments and clips.

 7. Record Segments and Repeat

 If you’re feeling particularly productive, you can go one step further and use digital recording tools such as Audacity to record segments from TV shows or movies in various formats.

 With Audacity, you can either record the segment directly using your computer’s built-in microphone or press the record button on your smartphone.
 Then, you can play it back whenever you want.